rackerlabs/design-system/_component_design/alert-bar.md

 <div class="hxRow">
 {% column left:"hxCol-4" %}
-The alert bar consists of 3 major parts ALWAYS:
+The alert bar consists of 3 major parts:

-- Bar: enclosing shape to frame and present the alert
+- Bar: The enclosing shape to frame and present the alert.
-- Icon: which provides context to the classification of the alert type
+- Icon: Provides context to the classification of the alert type.
-- Message: provides details and/or instructions to give the user context
+- Message: Provides contextual details or instructions.

-The alert bar has other parts which are OPTIONAL based on the intended use-case, these consist of:
+The alert bar has other parts which are optional based on the intended use-case, these consist of:

--   Emphasized Text: calls out the specific object/person/thing that relates to the alert.
-This is the same size/color as the message but is bold.
+-   Emphasized Text: Calls out the specific object or person that relates to the alert.
+This is the same size and color as the message and is in bold.

--   Manual Dismiss: allows user to manually dismiss/close the alert.
+-   Manual Dismiss: Allows user to manually dismiss and close the alert.

--   Relational Action: provides user with a tailored action they can take in response to the alert.
+-   Relational Action: Provides user with a tailored action they can take in response to the alert.

 {% endcolumn %}